Congress designates the Columbia River Gorge as a National Scenic Area on October 17, 1986.

 In 1979, Chuck Williams, a former official with Friends of the Earth, helped organize the Columbia Gorge Coalition to write legislation to manage growth along a river shared by two states.
 By 1983, the coalition drew fierce opposition from residents who created Columbia Gorge United.
 Obtaining any consensus for legislation among the officials of two states and their federal representatives took five years.
 The bill was generally popular in urban areas and unpopular among rural residents who were resistant to control of their land by the federal government.

-By October 1986, Senators Bob Packwood, R. Oregon, Dan Evans (b.
-1925), R. Washington, Slade Gorton, R. Washington, and Mark Hatfield (1922-2011), R. Oregon, crafted a law that would create a 12-member commission of local residents who would manage development and industrial use of separate management areas.
+By October 1986, Senators Bob Packwood, R. Oregon, Dan Evans (1925-2024), R. Washington, Slade Gorton, R. Washington, and Mark Hatfield (1922-2011), R. Oregon, crafted a law that would create a 12-member commission of local residents who would manage development and industrial use of separate management areas.
 The last compromise was over the powers of the commission, which would be obligated to take enforcement action against violations of its rules, but could decide the measures to be taken.
 Senator Slade Gorton's influence with fellow Republicans helped advance the measure past conservatives.
 The Senate passed the bill on October 8.
 A nearly identical House bill nearly died in the Rules committee, but was finally sent to the floor and passed on October 17.
 President Ronald Reagan signed the act into law.

 The Skamania County Republican Central Committee was so infuriated by Gorton's support of the bill that it asked voters to support his opponent, Democrat Brock Adams, in the November election (Adams narrowly won).

-Sources: "Columbia's Gorge is Focus of Battle," The New York Times, December 20, 1983, p.
+"Columbia's Gorge is Focus of Battle," The New York Times, December 20, 1983, p.
 A-29; "Review and Outlook," Ibid., November 25, 1986, p.
 1; "Gorge Bill Gets Approval," The Seattle Times, October 18, 1986, p.
 A-1; Lansing Jones, "New Gorge Plan Doesn't Halt Debate," Ibid., April 3, 1985, p.
 D-2; Eric Pryne, "Friend of Gorge Senses Victory in Lengthy Battle," Ibid., August 5, 1986, p.
 B-2; Eric Pryne, "Gorge Bill is Test of Gorton Clout, Says Brock Evans," Ibid., October 5, 1986, p.
 B-2; Eric Pryne, "Columbia Gorge Measure Advances," Ibid., October 9, 1986, p.
 F-5.
+Note: This essay was corrected on September 12, 2008, and updated on August 14, 2011.

 Licensing: This essay is licensed under a Creative Commons license that encourages reproduction with attribution.
 Credit should be given to both HistoryLink.org and to the author, and sources must be included with any reproduction.
 Click the icon for more info.
 Please note that this Creative Commons license applies to text only, and not to images.
 For more information regarding individual photos or images, please contact the source noted in the image credit.